clyako/vertical-vibratory-transport/_docs/implementation.md

 <span class="figure-caption"><strong>Fig. 5</strong>: Circuit schematic.</span>

-**Note:** The above circuit schematic assumes equal motor parameters to ensure the same current flows through both motors.
+**:warning:** The above circuit schematic assumes equal motor parameters to ensure the same current flows through both motors.
 Since this is likely not the case, separate OPA548 power amps and power resistors should be used with each motor.
 {: .notice--warning}

 We used a 300 W benchtop power supply (Mastech HY3005F-3) with the two controllable outputs set to series-mode to achieve a dual supply capable of ±30 V (only used it at ±18 V) and 5 A. The schematic also shows the use of a Teensy 3.6, which was used for its built-in DAC, however, these are difficult to come by.
 Instead, a Teensy 4.1 can be used with an appropriate external DAC (such as the MCP4922, which has an SPI interface, or something faster that uses I<sup>2</sup>S).

-**Note:** Running the device at too high of currents for extended periods of time can cause the yellow plastic housing of the actuator to melt.
+**:warning:** Running the device at too high of currents for extended periods of time can cause the yellow plastic housing of the actuator to melt.
 Select R6 to set the desired current limit output of the OPA548 power amp (see the table in Fig. 41 in the [OPA548 datasheet]({{ site.baseurl }}/assets/files/OPA548-datasheet.pdf)), and ensure the power resistor, R7, is sufficient based on your desired current limit.
 {: .notice--warning}

 ## Software